VicAyala4/Hello-world/README.md

 # Hello-world

-Victor here, i like cars and i and from Long Island New York
+Victor here, I like cars and I am from Long Island New York.